cbitstech/PG2CSV/readme.md

 ##Instructions for using the PG2CSV package

-This package queries Purple Robot data from a PostgreSQL server and writes it into tab-separated CSV files.
+This package queries Purple Robot data from a PostgreSQL server and writes it into tab-separated values (TSV) files.

 ###Requirements